 Previous Degree Awarded (Highest)

 Requirements for consideration: Associate Year: 1/2

-Degree must be of Science or Health Bachelor Year: 1
+Degree/Certificate must be of Bachelor Year: 1

-Care emphasis and must contain Masters Year: 11⁄2
+Science or Healthcare emphasis.
+Masters Year: 11⁄2

-50% or more of the Program
+Degrees must contain 50% or more

-Approved Relevant Courses (Listed
+of the Program Approved Relevant

-below)

-Health Care

-Background/Experience
+Courses

+Healthcare Experience

-Health Related Certificate/Degree Describe
+Health Related Work Experience+ Describe 1

-CNA, EMT, PBT Year: 1/2

-or LPN 1

-Suggested Hours- see checklist ('C' 1⁄2 point/cla iss X classes

-or higher) tal ken
+Years:

-Observation hours: 1⁄2 point/10 hours Observation hours : 1⁄2 point/10 hours over minimum number
+Observation hours: 1⁄2 points awarded I for each 10 hours over

-of required hours
+the minimum (20 hrs.) not to exceed 2 the minimum (20 hrs.) not to exceed 2 points

 TOTAL